Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for MLB, Packers vs. Commanders, NFL betting on Tuesday

-Fanatics Sportsbook promo code: Get $100 FanCash + up to $100 back in FanCash for MLB, NFL betting on Tuesday
+Fanatics Sportsbook promo code: Get $100 FanCash + up to $100 back in FanCash for NFL, MLB betting on Tuesday

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code